youshuo2008/medical-appointment-analysis/README.md

 ### Files used
-The CSV file used in this project was provided by Kaggle. <br />
+The CSV file used in this project was provided by Kaggle and can be found at [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/October/59dd2e9a_noshowappointments-kagglev2-may-2016/noshowappointments-kagglev2-may-2016.csv). <br />
 The dataset collects information from 100k medical appointments in Brazil.

 ### Credits